pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

 When creating adaptor a service instance, ODB checks the global service instance limit.
 If this adaptor limit has not been reached, ODB checks the plan service instance limit.

-### Procedure for Setting Service Instance Quotas adaptor
+### P rocedure for Setting Service Instance Quotas adaptor

 To set service adaptor instance quotas, do the following in the manifest: